lfit/itpol/developer-security-hygiene.md

 #### Generate the master key

-To generate your new master key, issue the following command, putting in the right values instead of Alice Engineer:
+To generate your new master key, issue the following command, putting in the right values instead of "Alice Engineer:"

     $ gpg --quick-generate-key 'Alice Engineer <alice@example.org>' rsa4096 cert